 - Downloading a new set of maps can take approximately 15 additional minutes.

-You do not have to monitor the whole process as Garmin lets you know when it is safe to walk away from that process provided you don’t disconnect the device.
+You do not have to monitor the whole process, as Garmin lets you know when it is safe to walk away from that procedure.
+Provided you don’t disconnect the device.

 A full charge of your watch after the setup is highly recommended.